kazitoufiq/About-Me/README.md

 # About-Me

 ## Who Am I?
 My name is Kazi Toufiq Wadud.
-I'm a Bangladeshi Australian living in Melbourne.
+I live in Melbourne.
+I'm a data science enthusiast.
+Since 2012, I've embarked on my journey in data analytics, data science & data engineering domain and still continuing that data journey every day in, day out.

 ## What do I do?
 Literally everything with data!! 😊

 ## Coding Skills